 This is because the cheesecake will rise quite a lot while baking (then fall), so you don’t want overflow.
 The parchment paper serves to catch the batter.

-In a stand mixer with a paddle attachment (whisk beaters are fine if you don’t have paddles), cream together the softened cream cheese with the sugar.
+- In a stand mixer with a paddle attachment (a whisk attachment if fine if you don’t have the paddle), cream together the softened cream cheese with the sugar.

-Then, add the eggs one at a time, followed by the vanilla and salt.
+- Then, add the eggs one at a time, followed by the vanilla and salt.
+Stream in the heavy cream.

 How do you bake a San Sebastian cheesecake?